rivethealth/mllp-http/README.md

 printf '\x0bMESSAGE\x1c\x0d' | socat - TCP:localhost:2575
 ```

-and see the HTTP server's response, which describes the HTTP request:
+and see the HTTP server's response (which describes the HTTP request that the
+connector made):

 ```json
 {